SUPPORT QUEENS LIT! – the literary world of Queens

 Five Boro Story Project sharing stories, poems & other art about our NYC neighborhoods.

 THE GRIND (formerly known as Reformed Talents) – produces eclectic local lit & arts events.

 Queens Book Festival – supporting the Queens lit community, debuted in 2016.
 Other projects include local Queens Lit Crawls.

-The Queens Bookshop Initiative – support the effort to open another bookshop in Queens!
+The Queens Bookshop Initiative – pop-up events leading up to opening another bookshop in Queens!